ClementNerma/Rave/docs/books/hybrid.md

 Now, `MyInteger` instances can be casted to booleans (`false` if they are equal to 0, `true` else).

-Here is the list of all typecasting overloads:
+Here is the array of all typecasting overloads:

 ```sn
   // ...